Shetland Islands Highlands And Northern Islands, Scotland Travel Guide

 Identify attractions, hikes, and experiences.
 This influences lodging duration and location.

-Highly recommended for independent exploration.
+Highly recommended for exploring on your own.
 Book well ahead for peak season, as availability limits.

-For islands like Yell, Unst, Fetlar, or Bressay with a car, pre-booking vehicle space is often wise, especially in summer.
+For islands like Yell, Unst, Fetlar, or Bressay with a car, pre-booking vehicle space is often wise, notably in the summer months.

 Your passport should retain validity for your entire UK stay.
 Some nations require 6+ months beyond travel dates.